-Before leaving the dock, make sure that the tabs are in the full UP position by holding the trim tab switches in the bow UP position for ten seconds.
-Do not continue to operate the switch when the tabs are fully up or down.
+Before leaving the dock, make sure that the Interceptors are in the full UP position by rotating the pitch wheel aft.

 Establish the intended heading and cruise speed before attempting to adjust the hull attitude with the trim tabs.
 Always make slight adjustments to reduce over-correcting.
-After stabilizing speed and direction, move the trim tabs to achieve a level side-to-side running attitude, being careful not to over trim.

-After depressing a trim tab switch, always wait a few seconds for the change in the trim plane to take effect.
+After stabilizing speed and direction, rotate the roll wheel dial to achieve a level sideto-side running attitude, being careful not to over trim.
+After making slight adjustments, always wait a few seconds for the change in the trim plane to take effect.
+When running at a speed that will result in the boat falling off plane, rotate the pitch wheel forward, bow down, to improve the running angle and operating efficiency.